Are you afraid to be yourself?

 You are probably worried that people might not accept the ‘real you’.

 The truth of the matter is that sometimes this is the case.
-Some people will not accept a particular lifestyle choice or personality trait.
+Some people will not accept a particular lifestyle choice or a personality trait.

-The good news is there will be other people who you can connect with.
+The good news is there will be other people with who you can connect with.
 They are the people you should be gravitating towards.